ainabivi77/ainabivi77/README.md

 <!--
 **ainabivi77/ainabivi77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-Hello  I'm Ainara., and thank you for visiting my GitHub profile.
+Hello  I'm Ainara, thank you for visiting my GitHub profile.
 Welcome!

 I'm deeply involved in intensive programming training, focusing on Full Stack Development at DevCamp, Bottega University.